tonytan4ever/Bootstrap-Form-Builder-V3V4/README.md

 ### New development on 2017-08-14

 Added in two-column layout support.

+TODO/Limitations:
+  * Now only support two columns layout
-TODO/Limitations: The two widgets in the same row have to be in the same height (otherwise you will see misalign-ment).
+  * The two widgets in the same row have to be of the same height (otherwise you will see misalign-ment).
 We are actively working to fix it.

 ### Project Plan: Support for Bootstrap V4